 Students are expected to carry their ID cards with them at all times.
-To obtain an ID card, students are asked to go to St. Vincent's Hall room 108.
+To obtain an ID card, students are asked to go to the IT Helpdesk in the library.
 The first card is free, and any subsequent card requested will be charged a minimal fee.